Occasional Care at Hub Drive:

 Occasional Care Policy and Procedures

-The Department for Education and Child Development (DECD) delivers an Occasional Care Program from preschools and Children’s Centres in areas throughout South Australia.
+The Department for Education (DECD) delivers an Occasional Care Program from preschools and Children’s Centres in areas throughout South Australia.

 The aim of the program is to: